-Moving Truck Size Guide Based on Home Size
+Moving Truck Sizes: What to Choose Based on Home Size

-Your home's layout helps you pick the right moving truck.
-While each home size usually matches specific truck sizes, things like how much furniture you have and storage contents can change what you need.
+Knowing your home's layout is helpful when it comes to picking the right moving truck.
+While each home size usually matches specific truck sizes, things like how much furniture you have and storage contents can change the ultimate size needed.
 Here's a helpful guide to help you choose correctly.

 Moving Truck for Studio or 1-Bedroom Apartments (450-800 sq-ft)